YashIsTheBest247/AutoCare/docs/DEPLOYMENT.md

 ```

 ## Notes
+- Use `python -m uvicorn ...` (not bare `uvicorn`) so the server runs under the same interpreter where you installed the dependencies — this avoids `ModuleNotFoundError` when multiple Python versions are on PATH.
 - If the model file is absent, the API automatically falls back to a deterministic heuristic scorer, so the app stays functional.
 - SQLite is single-file and zero-config; for higher write concurrency, point `DATABASE_URL` at PostgreSQL — no code changes required (SQLAlchemy handles it).